 What is Anti-Bullying Week?

 Anti-Bullying Week is an annual event to raise awareness around bullying.
-The theme for Anti-Bullying Week in 2021 is ‘One Kind Word’.
+The theme for Anti-Bullying Week in 2023 is ‘Make A Noise About Bullying’

 It is organised in England and Wales by a charity called the Anti-Bullying Alliance, in Scotland by respectme, and in Northern Ireland by the Northern Ireland Anti-Bullying Forum.